dfinity/ic-repl/README.md

 <exp> :=
  | <candid val>                                    // any candid value
  | <var> <selector>*                               // variable with optional selectors
- | file <text>                                     // load external file as a blob value
  | fail <exp>                                      // convert error message as text
  | call (as <name>)? <name> . <name> ( <exp>,* )   // call a canister method, and store the result as a single value
  | encode (<name> . <name>)? ( <exp>,* )           // encode candid arguments as a blob value. canister.__init_args represents init args